 Unit Number (92) / Established 1949 (replacing Veteran Unit)

+Merit Badges

+NEEDSWORK: Epaulets?
+Following policy says for bridging Webelos.

 The Scout is responsible for the following patches:

 Council

 World Crest

 Class B Uniform

 A Class B uniform is defined to include BSA pants or shorts and belt.
 Dark or BSA socks are preferred with pants and BSA socks with shorts.
 The T-shirt should be a BSA type T-shirt, with the troop T-shirt being the preferred.
 If a BSA type T-shirt is not available, then a nondescript-type T-shirt may be worn, within BSA standards of good taste.